The southern grizzled skipper is univoltine. This means that is only produces one generation per year.

 Most recent occurrence 1970.

-The larvae are found in open, exposed microclimates and forest types which are also highly susceptible to gypsy moth infestation (Schweitzer 2011).
-As a result, it is possible that they have suffered large declines due to the spraying of Dimlin and BTK for gypsy moth control.
+The larvae are found in open, exposed microclimates and forest types which are also highly susceptible to spongy moth infestation (Schweitzer 2011).
+As a result, it is possible that they have suffered large declines due to the spraying of Dimlin and BTK for spongy moth control.
 Loss of habitat due to human development is another potential threat.

 Controlling herbivory of the main foodplant Potentilla canadensis, Candian cinquefoil, is preferable.
 Invasive plants should also be controlled, they outcompete the native host food plant (Schweitzer 2011).
 A few historical sites were pastures, so grazing might be a potential managment tool.